gchq/sleeper/docs/17-common-problems-and-their-solutions.md

 If you see an out of memory error, then try reducing `sleeper.ingest.memory.max.batch.size`.
 When reducing this parameter it is a good idea to also reduce `sleeper.ingest.max.local.records`.
-To change these parameters, use the administration client described in the [system status documentation](06-status.md).
+To change these parameters, use the administration client described in the [deployment guide](02-deployment-guide.md#sleeper-administration-client).

 ## I created an instance, destroyed it and then recreating it failed